Can a non-U.S. citizen buy a house in America?

 Documentation required to get a mortgage with a green card

-- Identity — Your passport and green card, but also proof of your U.S. address
+- Identity: Your passport and green card, but also proof of your current U.S. address

-- Self-employment — At least the last two years’ tax returns and possibly your or your business’s accounts for the same period, certified by an accountant
+- Self-employment: If you’re self-employed, prepare to show at least the last two years’ tax returns and possibly your (or your business’s) accounts for the same period, certified by an accountant

-- Assets — Recent statements that show your savings, investments and retirement accounts.
-If you own real estate, you’ll need documents that prove that.
+- Assets: Recent statements that show your savings, investments and retirement accounts.
+If you own other real estate, you’ll need documents that prove that.
 You may be asked to show the source of recent deposits

-If your lender has reason to doubt anything on your application — or simply needs clarification — it can request as many documents as it wishes before advancing you your mortgage.
+If your lender has reason to doubt anything on your application — or simply needs clarification — your loan officer can request as many documents as it wishes before advancing you your mortgage.

 Loan types available to permanent resident aliens